-- Dependencies of security assurance requirements are mostly fulfilled by the EAL5 package selection. - The augmentation to this package is identified in paragraph 193 and all dependencies introduced by this augmentation are satisfied.
+234 Dependencies of security assurance requirements are mostly fulfilled by the EAL5 package selection.

+The augmentation to this package is identified in paragraph 192 and all dependencies introduced by this augmentation are satisfied.

-6 TOE summary specification (ASE_TSS)
+6 TOE summary specification (ASE\TSS)

-This section demonstrates how the TOE meets each Security Functional Requirement, which will be further detailed in the ADV FSP documents.
+- 236 This section demonstrates how the TOE meets each Security Functional Requirement, which will be further detailed in the ADV\FSP documents. - 237 The complete TOE summary specification has been presented and evaluated in the ST31H320 C01 including optional cryptographic library NESLIB Security Target. - 238 For confidentiality reasons, the TOE summary specification is not fully reproduced here.

-6.1 Limited fault tolerance (FRU_FLT.2)
+6.1 Limited fault tolerance (FRU\FLT.2)

-The TSF provides limited fault tolerance, by managing a certain number of faults or errors that may happen, related to random number generation, power supply, data flows and cryptographic operations, thus preventing risk of malfunction.
+239 The TSF provides limited fault tolerance, by managing a certain number of faults or errors that may happen, related to random number generation, power supply, data flows and cryptographic operations, thus preventing risk of malfunction.

-6.2 Failure with preservation of secure state (FPT_FLS.1)
+6.2 Failure with preservation of secure state (FPT\FLS.1)

-- The TSF provides preservation of secure state by detecting and managing the following events, resulting in an immediate interruption or reset:
+- 240 The TSF provides preservation of secure state by detecting and managing the following events, resulting in an immediate interruption or reset:

-- · Die integrity violation detection,
+- Die integrity violation detection,

-- · Errors on memories,
+- Errors on memories,

-- Glitches.
+- Glitches,

 - High voltage supply,

-- CPU errors.
+- CPU errors,

-- MPU errors.
+- MPU errors,

 - External clock incorrect frequency,

 - Sequence control,

 - etc..

-- The ES can generate a software reset.
+- 241 The ES can generate a software reset.

-6.3 Limited capabilities (FMT_LIM.1) / Test
+6.3 Limited capabilities (FMT\LIM.1) / Test

-The TSF ensures that only very limited test capabilities are available in User configuration, in accordance with SFP_1: Limited capability and availability Policy / Test.
+242 The TSF ensures that only very limited test capabilities are available in User configuration, in accordance with SFP\1: Limited capability and availability Policy / Test.

-6.4 Limited capabilities (FMT_LIM.1) / Loader
+6.4 Limited capabilities (FMT\LIM.1) / Loader

-The TSF ensures that the Secure Flash Loader and the final test capabilities are unavailable in User configuration, in accordance with SFP_4: Loader Limited capability Policy.
+243 The TSF ensures that the Secure Flash Loader and the final test capabilities are unavailable in User configuration, in accordance with SFP\4: Loader Limited capability Policy.

-6.5 Limited availability (FMT_LIM.2) / Test & (FMT_LIM.2) / Loader
+6.5 Limited availability (FMT\LIM.2) / Test & (FMT\LIM.2) / Loader

-- The TOE is either in Test, Admin (aka Issuer) or User configuration. - The TSF ensures the switching and the control of TOE configuration. - The TSF reduces the available features depending on the TOE configuration.
+- 244 The TOE is either in Test, Admin (aka Issuer) or User configuration. - 245 The only authorised TOE configuration modifications are: - Test to Admin configuration, - Admin to User configuration. - 246 The TSF ensures the switching and the control of TOE configuration. - 247 The TSF reduces the available features depending on the TOE configuration.

-6.6 Stored data confidentiality (FDP SDC.1)
+6.6 Stored data confidentiality (FDP\SDC.1)

-The TSF ensures confidentiality of the user data in all the memory areas where it can be stored.
+248 The TSF ensures confidentiality of the User Data in all the memories where it can be stored.

-6.7 Stored data integrity monitoring and action (FDP SDI.2)
+6.7 Stored data integrity monitoring and action (FDP\SDI.2)

-The TSF ensures stored data integrity, in all possible memory areas, depending on the integrity control attributes.
+249 The TSF ensures stored data integrity, in all the possible memory areas, depending on the integrity control attributes.

-6.8 Audit storage (FAU_SAS.1)
+6.8 Audit storage (FAU\SAS.1)

-In User configuration, the TOE provides commands to store data and/or pre-personalisation data and/or supplements of the ES in the NVM.
+250 In User configuration, the TOE provides commands to store data and/or pre-personalisation data and/or supplements of the ES in the NVM.
 These commands are only available to authorized processes, and only until phase 6.

-6.9 Resistance to physical attack (FPT_PHP.3)
+6.9 Resistance to physical attack (FPT\PHP.3)

-The TSF ensures resistance to physical tampering, thanks to the following features:

-- The TOE implements a set of countermeasures that reduce the exploitability of physical probing. - The TOE is physically protected by active shields that command an automatic reaction on die integrity violation detection.
+- 251 The TSF ensures resistance to physical tampering, thanks to the following features: - The TOE implements a set of countermeasures that reduce the exploitability of physical probing. - The TOE is physically protected by active shields that command an automatic reaction on die integrity violation detection.

-6.10 Basic internal transfer protection (FDP_ITT.1), Basic internal TSF data transfer protection (FPT_ITT.1) & Subset information flow control (FDP_IFC.1)
+6.10 Basic internal transfer protection (FDP\ITT.1), Basic internal TSF data transfer protection (FPT\ITT.1) & Subset information flow control (FDP\IFC.1)

-The TSF prevents the disclosure of internal and user data thanks to:
+- 252 The TSF prevents the disclosure of internal and user data thanks to:

 - Memories scrambling and encryption,

-- · Bus encryption,
+- Bus encryption,

-- Mechanisms for operation execution concealment.
+- Mechanisms for operation execution concealment,

-- etc..
+- etc...

-6.11 Random number generation (FCS_RNG.1)
+6.11 Random number generation (FCS\RNG.1)

-The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS20/AIS31 standard for a PTG.2 class device.
+253 The TSF provides 8-bit true random numbers that can be qualified with the test metrics required by the BSI-AIS20/AIS31 standard for a PTG.2 class device.

-6.12 Cryptographic operation: EDES operation (FCS_COP.1) / EDES
+6.12 Cryptographic operation: TDES operation (FCS\COP.1) / TDES